Welcome to the Gender and Women's Health Unit

 Our Unit is based at the Centre for Health Equity at the Melbourne School of Population and Global Health at the University of Melbourne.

-We are an interdisciplinary team with expertise in social epidemiology, social psychology, sociology, demography, health services research, and public health.
-We teach, supervise graduate research students and conduct research across a range of areas related to gender, health and society.
-Our current research focuses on violence against women; sexual, reproductive and maternal health; and the built environment and health.
+We are an interdisciplinary team with expertise in public health, health services research, social psychology, sociology, geography, medical anthropology, epidemiology, evaluation, and applied ethics.
+We teach, supervise graduate research students, and conduct research across a range of areas related to gender, health and society.
+Our current research focuses on violence against women; sexual, reproductive and maternal health and rights; women’s health, and the environment and health.
+We use qualitative, quantitative, participatory, and mixed methods, and evidence synthesis in our work.
+We have strong credentials in community engagement and in contributing to the translation of research into change in policy and practice.

 We investigate how gender and social inequalities shape health outcomes and access to health services.Read more